Dan1l0s/nazarick_bots/README.md

   <img src="https://i.imgur.com/uF0vHPN.png" alt="Logger bot welcome message example"/>
 </p>

+Logger bot currently supports the following commands:

+- **/set logs common** - allows server admin to set a channel to post logs messages to (admin-related functionality is dependent on Admin bot)
+- **/set logs status** - allows server admin to set a channel to post status changes logs to (admin-related functionality)
+- **/set logs welcome** - allows server admin to set a channel to post welcome messages to (admin-related functionality)
+- **/welcome** - allows to create a welcome banner manually
+- **/help** - displays list of commands

 ### Admin bot

 Admin bot allows moderators to clear messages, fix voice channels bitrate and do other admin stuff.
 Also it allows all users to create temporary channels which they can manage by connecting to a certain channel: